 Citation building is the new link building.
 Ok, well not exactly, but citations are becoming just as important as links, especially for local businesses.
 In fact, according to David Mihm, citations make-up roughly 25% of the overall local ranking factors.
 Local citations are essentially mentions of your business on the web.
 They typically include your NAP (name, address and phone number), a business description and if you’re lucky enough, a link to your website.
 Keep in mind that not all citations are created equal.

 According to Moz, the most valuable citations are those from “well-indexed portals” such as Yelp, Superpages and local chamber of commerce sites.
 In addition to providing businesses with authoritative links, citations also help to legitimize brands by validating that they are a part of a specific community.
 Once again, relevance is of utmost importance.
 Many online directories are a complete waste of time, which is why I would recommend sticking to the well-known sites.
-If your business has multiple locations, you might want to consider a citation management platform like Yext or Localeze.
+If your business has multiple locations, you might want to consider a citation management platform like Yext.

 Link building isn’t dead.
 It’s just a little bit more complicated than it used to be.
 These days it’s quality over quantity.
 There are still plenty of effective tactics for building quality links.
 The trick is having a “content-first” strategy that focuses more on creating value, rather than creating links.
 I’ve had a lot of success using a combination of the tactics I mentioned in this article and I can honestly say that I’ve yet to run into any issues with Penguin.